Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 I'm an aspiring Security Operations Center (SOC) analyst and cybersecurity professional with a passion for network, application, and cloud security.

-I'm studying for a B.S. of Cybersecurity at GCU with honors and I've achieved my CompTIA Security+ and AWS Certified Cloud Practitioner certifications.
+I'm studying for a B.S. of Cybersecurity at GCU with honors and I've achieved multiple certifications such CompTIA Security+ and CySA+.

 I've worked in the IT industry as a help desk technician for a few months as of writing this and I'm learning the foundational IT skills needed to secure organizational environments through various projects, CTFs, and labs.